-The COVID-19 may have come and the curve is slowly going down.
-Whether there is pandemic or not, we all have to stay healthy.
+COVID-19 may have come and the curve is slowly going down.
+Whether there is a pandemic or not, we all have to get healthy stay healthy.

-To achieve good health, we all need to good food or balanced diet to grow well, and function well.
-Many common sicknesses come from not eating enough of the foods the body needs especially the present time that the OMICRON spread is on the increase.
+To achieve good health, we all need good food or a balanced diet to grow and function well.
+Many common sicknesses come from not eating enough of the foods the body needs especially at the present time when the OMICRON spread is on the increase.

 A person, who is weak or sick because he does not eat the right foods, or does not eat enough, is said to be poorly nourished or rather suffer from malnutrition.